-14.2 DEFINITIONS - When used in these Bylaws, the following terms shall have the meanings indicated in this Section, and the definitions of such terms are equally applicable both to the singular and plural forms.616.2 DEFINITIONS
+14.2 DEFINITIONS - When used in these Bylaws, the following terms shall have the meanings indicated in this Section, and the definitions of such terms are equally applicable both to the singular and plural forms.

+14.2 DEFINITIONS

-When used in these Bylaws, the following terms shall have the meanings indicated in this Section, and the definitions of such terms are equally applicable to both to the singular and plural forms thereof.
-Where a cross reference to another Section of the Bylaws appears within a definition, the definition is qualified by the more complete definition found in that Section.
-For an additional definition applicable solely to Article 12, see Section 612.3:
+When used in these Bylaws, the following terms shall have the meanings indicated in this Section, and the definitions of such terms are equally applicable to both to the singular and plural forms.

 .1 Article - a principal subdivision of these Bylaws.

-616.2.5 “Article” shall mean the principal subdivision of these Bylaws.
+14.2.1 “Article” - a principal subdivision of these Bylaws.

 .2 [Articles or Certificate] of Incorporation - the document filed with [insert the title of the office and the state in which the document was filed; usually the Secretary of State] pursuant to which XXSI was formed.

-616.2.6 “Articles of Incorporation” - the document filed with the Department of Commerce and Consumer Affairs, Business Registration Division, State of Hawaii.
+14.2.2 “Articles of Incorporation” - the document filed with the Department of Commerce and Consumer Affairs, Business Registration Division, State of Hawaii pursuant to which HISI was formed.

 .3 Athlete Representative - an Athlete Member elected to represent athletes in the House of Delegates and on the Board of Directors.

-616.2.10 “Athlete Representative” “Athlete Representative” shall mean the Athlete Member elected to represent athletes in the House of Delegates and on the Board of Directors pursuant to Section 604.1.3.
+14.2.3 “Athlete Representative” - an Athlete Member elected to represent athletes in the House of Delegates and on the Board of Directors

 .4 Board Member - a member of the Board of Directors, including the At-Large Board Members.

-616.2.11 “Board Member”

-“Board Member” shall mean a member of the Board of Directors, including the At-Large Board Members.
-Where the contexts requires, the term not include the Athlete Representatives or the Coach Representatives.
+14.2.4 “Board Member” - a member of the Board of Directors, including the At-Large Board Members.

 .5 Board of Directors - the Board of Directors of XXSI.

-616.2.12 “Board of Directors”

-“Board of Directors” shall mean the Board of Directors of Hawaiian Swimming.
+14.2.5 “Board of Directors” - the Board of Directors of HISI.

 .6 Bylaws - these bylaws as adopted and amended from time to time by, and in effect for, XXSI.

-616.2.15 “Bylaws”

-“Bylaws” shall mean these bylaws as adopted by, and in effect for, Hawaiian Swimming.
+14.2.6 “Bylaws” - these bylaws as adopted and amended from time to time by, and in effect for, HISI.

 .7 Coach Representative - a Coach Member elected to represent the coaches in the House of Delegates and on the Board of Directors.

-616.2.21 “Coach Representative”

-“Coach Representative” shall mean each Coach Member elected to represent the coaches in the House of Delegates and the Board of Directors.
-(See Section 604.1.4.)
+14.2.7 “Coach Representative” – a Coach Member elected to represent the coaches in the House of Delegates and on the Board of Directors.

 .8 FINA - the Federation Internationale de Natation, the international governing body for the sport of swimming.

-616.2.23 “FINA”

-“FINA” shall mean the Federation Internationale de Natation, the international governing body for the sport of swimming.
+14.2.8 “FINA” - the Federation Internationale de Natation, the international governing body for the sport of swimming.

 .9 Group Member Representative - an individual appointed to represent a Group Member in the House of Delegates.

-616.2.25 “Group Member Representative”

-“Group Member Representative” shall mean the individual appointed to represent a Group Member in the House of Delegates.
-(See Section 604.1.1.)
+14.2.9 “Group Member Representative” – an individual appointed to represent a Group Member in the House of Delegates.

 .10 House of Delegates - the House of Delegates of XXSI as established by Article 4 of these Bylaws.

-616.2.26 “House of Delegates”

-“House of Delegates” shall mean the House of Delegates of Hawaiian Swimming as established by Article 604 of these Bylaws.
+14.2.10 “House of Delegates” - the House of Delegates of HISI as established by Article 4 of these Bylaws.

 .11 Immediate Past General Chair - the individual who is the immediate past General Chair of XXSI.